boltops-tools/ufo/docs/_docs/ufo-init.md

 title: ufo init
 ---

 The `ufo init` command provides a way to quickly setup a project to be ufo ready.
-It creates a ufo with all the starter supporting files in order to use ufo.
+It creates a ufo folder with all the starter supporting files in order to use ufo.
 This page demonstrates how to use `ufo init`.
 The command has a few required options `--app`, `--env`, `--cluster`, and `--image`.

 For this example we will use [tongueroo/hi](https://github.com/tongueroo/hi) which is a small test sinatra app.